fmatter/cariban_nps/overview.md

 > möröbang-gong      ji    winö  wagï-rö    maing  eda-ze'na  yebï-zak   t-ka-ik         eji
 > thereafter-Pl.Abs  Emph  from  good-Emph  word   hear-Purp  come-Perf  Adv-say-Prtcpl  be
 > ‘So I thought I was coming to hear good words from people like those’</pre>

+> (ra-eagle-story-008) Akawaio (Caesar-Fox 2003)
+> <pre>
+> <i>möra'tai ji emujimö e'pödï'pï sairö wïk po mörö ömujimö ege, kïrörö</i>
+> möra'tai      ji    emujimö  eji-bödï-'pï  sairö  wïk       po  mörö  ömujimö  ege  kïrö-rö
+> at.that.time  Emph  eagle    be-Iter-Past  here   mountain  on  that  eagle    big  3Sg.Anim-Cop?
+> ‘At that time there was an eagle here on the mountain, a big eagle that one’</pre>

+> (ra-eagle-story-018) Akawaio (Caesar-Fox 2003)
+> <pre>
+> <i>eh, eh! ö'rö be ji ji mö tawong ku es'pï mörö möra'tai</i>
+> eh   eh   ö'rö  pe    ji    y-eji  mörö  ta-wong       kuru  eji-'pï  mörö   möra'tai
+> yes  yes  what  like  Emph  3-be   that  say-Nzr/Rel?
+Emph  be-Past  A.I.?  at.that.time
+> ‘There was one who said, what is wrong with him at that time’</pre>

 # References